LorenzoBossi/FMproject/README.md

 # FMproject
- - import the xml file to open the project with uppaal
+ - import the project.xml file to open the project with Uppaal
- - uppaal verions 5.0.0
+ - Uppaal verions 5.0.0